 - Nausea and vomiting

-If you develop urgent, frequent or painful urination that lasts for several hours or longer or if you notice blood in your urine, call your doctor.
-If you've been diagnosed with a UTI in the past and you develop symptoms that mimic a previous UTI, call your doctor.
+If you develop urgent, frequent or painful urination that lasts for several hours or longer or if you notice blood in your urine, call your health care provider.
+If you've been diagnosed with a UTI in the past and you develop symptoms that mimic a previous UTI, call your provider.

-Also call your doctor if cystitis symptoms return after you've finished a course of antibiotics.
-You may need a different type of medication.
+Also call your provider if cystitis symptoms come back after you're done with antibiotic treatment.
+You may need to try a different type of medicine.

-If your child starts having daytime wetting accidents, call your pediatrician.
+If your child starts having daytime wetting accidents, call your child's health care provider.

-In otherwise healthy men, cystitis is rare and should be investigated by your doctor.
+In otherwise healthy men, cystitis is rare.
+Any symptoms should be checked by a health care provider.

 Although bacterial infections are the most common cause of cystitis, a number of noninfectious factors also may cause the bladder to become inflamed.
 Some examples include: